afatcat/gemini-note-helper/README.md

 To use this feature, open a note and run the "Chat with note" command from the command palette.

 ### Polish Note
 This feature helps you improve the quality of your writing.
-It polishes the selected text to make it more organized, clear, and well-written.
+It polishes the active note to make it more organized, clear, and well-written.
 It fixes grammatical errors and improves the structure of the text without adding new information.

-To use this feature, select the text you want to polish and run the "Polish note" command from the command palette.
+To use this feature, run the "Polish note" command in the note you want to polish from the command palette.
+You will have a chance to modify the prompt before sending it to Gemini.
+The result will be inserted into where the cursor is at.

 ### Summarize Note
 This feature provides a quick summary of your notes.
-It captures the key points and main ideas of the selected text.
+It captures the key points and main ideas of the active note.

-To use this feature, select the text you want to summarize and run the "Summarize note" command from the command palette.
+To use this feature, run the "Summarize note" command in the note you want to summarize from the command palette.
+You will have a chance to modify the prompt before sending it to Gemini.
+The result will be inserted into where the cursor is at.

 ## How to Use